Manage SQL development policies

 - In the Edit Envir.
 Config window that pops up, select the SQL Dev Policy you need, and click OK.

-Associate policy with data source
+Associate a policy with a data source

-Log in to the NineData console.
+Log in to the NineData Console.

 In the left navigation bar, click DevOps > Policy & Process.